DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Results and Discussion

-\textbf{Proposed DIPPAS method. } For all the investigated datasets, the proposed method is able to achieve PSNRs greater than $38$ dB, provided that a sufficiently high threshold $\tpsnr$ is chosen.
-In general, the smaller the block size $B$, the better the PSNR achieved by the proposed method, even though this behaviour seems to attenuate for high values of $\tpsnr$.
-Besides, the more the amount of averaged blocks $L$, the better the achieved PSNR.
-In terms of AUCs, the proposed method can cover a wide range of possibilities, according to the chosen block size $B$ and amount of averaged blocks $L$.
-Regarding Dresden-related datasets, middle values of $L$ seem to work better for achieving good AUCs, while dataset $\mathcal{V}$ requires higher values of $L$ for lowering the AUC.
-The achieved AUCs are better on Dresden-related datasets, i.e., Figs.~\ref{fig:dresden_prnu_clean_png} and \ref{fig:dresden_prnu_clean_jpg}.
-For these two datasets, none of the state-of-the-art works outperforms the best DIPPAS results, while $\mathcal{V}$ dataset seems to be more challenging to be anonymized.\\ \textbf{Proposed method in \cite{Karakuecuek2015}. } The solution provided by \cite{Karakuecuek2015} achieves the best results in terms of PSNR for all three datasets.
-However, notice that the corresponding AUCs show very poor results if compared with DIPPAS and \cite{Mandelli2017} for Dresden-related datasets.
-Concerning the dataset $\mathcal{V}$ shown in Fig.~\ref{fig:vision_prnu_clean}, the AUC obtained by \cite{Karakuecuek2015} seems to outperform every proposed strategy.
 We think this different behaviour can be explained by the diverse nature of Vision dataset with respect to Dresden.
 Indeed, in dataset $\mathcal{V}$ the device PRNU is estimated directly from JPEG-compressed images, while in Dresden-based datasets the PRNU is estimated from uncompressed ones.
 As a matter of fact, the PRNU estimated from JPEG-compressed images can present artifacts due to JPEG compression, which can also contribute to hinder the subtle sensor traces left on images \cite{Chen2008}.
 As a consequence, anonymizing JPEG-compressed images with respect to the PRNU estimated from uncompressed data can be slightly more complicated than anonymizing JPEG images with respect to the PRNU estimated from JPEG data.
 In this vein, the strategy proposed by \cite{Karakuecuek2015} seems to work in a very accurate way only if the device PRNU is estimated from JPEG-compressed images. \\ \textbf{Proposed method in \cite{Mandelli2017}. } The proposed strategy in \cite{Mandelli2017} achieves acceptable values of PSNRs in all the considered datasets, actually comparable to those achieved by DIPPAS.
 The resulting AUCs show satisfying values as well, except for the Vision-related dataset, where \cite{Mandelli2017} seems to suffer more with respect to Dresden-related datasets, following a similar trend to that previously shown by DIPPAS method.
 Regardless, notice that DIPPAS can outperform the AUCs achieved by \cite{Mandelli2017} in all three datasets.\\ \textbf{Proposed method in \cite{Zhang2017}. } The DnCNN solution proposed in \cite{Zhang2017} shows small values of PSNRs in all the experiments.
 Furthermore, the achieved results report too high AUCs, actually unacceptable for satisfactory image anonymization.
-DnCNN results seem to confirm that image denoising cannot accurately delete PRNU traces \cite{bernacki2020}, leading to poor anonymization performances.
+DnCNN results seem to confirm that \red{this simple} image denoiser cannot accurately delete PRNU traces \cite{bernacki2020}, leading to poor anonymization performances.